Shishir420-GIT/GenAI-Usecases/Image-To-Menu/README.md

 2. Open the provided URL in your web browser.

-3. Upload an image and click "Generate Caption" to analyze and caption the image.
+3. Upload an image and click "Extract Menu Content" to analyze the image.

+4. Review the content generated and click "Generate HTML" to create HTML.

+5. Preview and download your HTML file.

 ## Deployment